 Are you feeling frazzled?
 Take your lead from the children

 If you are finding yourself a little frazzled at the thought of Christmas take a few moments to watch the children.
 Then take a deep breath and follow their lead.

 Remember that in the eyes of your child love is not found in an enormous pile of expensive presents, a perfectly decorated house, or mounds of exquisite food.
 Love is experienced in the tender moments of connection and the time spent enjoying the season with them.

-A little gift to help[yellowbox] I’ve made this festive phone wallpaper just for you.
+Download a Festival Phone Wallpaper from the library.
+I’ve made this festive phone wallpaper just for you.
 It will be a small reminder every time you use your phone in the countdown to Christmas.
-Grab your free wallpaper from the library click here.[/yellowbox]

 What helps you to keep your focus during the holidays?
 How do you stop the clamor of the endless to do lists?
 What do your children most enjoy about Christmas?